MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/intelligence/developer-faq.md

 It contains instructions to offer a program classified as unwanted software.
 You can review the [criteria](criteria.md) we use to check applications for behaviors that are considered unwanted.

-## Why is the Windows Firewall blocking my program?
+## Why is the Windows Defender Firewall blocking my program?

 This is not related to Microsoft Defender Antivirus and other Microsoft antimalware.
 [Learn about Windows Defender Firewall](https://docs.microsoft.com/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security).